Attainable Adventure Cruising Ltd,

 - You make it clear that the photograph is copyrighted.
 (We will deem that this condition has been met as long as our copyright notice on the photograph is legible; if not, we require you to add a copyright notice immediately under the photograph.)

-- You apply to us for written permission in each and every case.
+- You apply to us for written permission in each case.
 We don’t provide blanket republication rights.
+Contact us here.

-- The article includes a clear statement of our copyright and a link to the original.
+- The article includes a clear statement of the author’s copyright and a link to the original as follows: “originally published at Attainable Adventure Cruising, all rights are reserved”.

-The last two requirements are simply good SEO (search engine optimization) practice and are as much to protect you from being labelled as a “scraper” by Google as to protect our copyright.
+The last requirement is simply good SEO (search engine optimization) practice and is as much to protect you from being labelled as a “scraper” by Google as to protect our page rank.

 Nothing on this website or in direct communications received from us, or in our articles in the media, should be construed to mean or imply that offshore voyaging is anything other than potentially hazardous.
 Dangers such as, but not limited to, extreme weather, cold, ice, lack of help or assistance, gear failure, grounding, and falling overboard could injure or kill you and wreck your boat.